 Core CASK!
 Members

-Mirella Amato has been a fan of cask-conditioned beer ever since she first sampled it fourteen years ago.
+Mirella Amato has been a fan of cask-conditioned beer ever since she first sampled it in her late teens.
 Her enthusiasm for local beer has led her to work full-time to help people discover and explore craft beer.
-As a writer, she has contributed to a number of beer publications both in Canada and in the US, and she also enjoys conducting guided beer tasting sessions and seminars.
-You can find out more about her work on her website, beerology.ca, which also includes links to the various organizations that she collaborates with to promote local beer culture and appreciation.
+As a writer, she has contributed to a number of beer publications both in Canada and in the US and her first book, Beerology: Everything You Need to Know to Enjoy Beer…Even More was released in 2014.
+Mirella also enjoys conducting guided beer tasting sessions and seminars.
+You can find out more about her work on her website, beerology.ca.
 When she isn’t working with beer, you will find Mirella roaming contemporary art galleries or attending the events that she helps to organize as a member of The Treehouse Group.
 [Photo: Carlos Lara, Gleaner Community Press]

 Maz Brereton, aka the ‘Beer Wench’, has been a keen advocate of cask conditioned ale for over fifteen years.
 Maz is a member of CAMRA (the UK’s CAMpaign for Real Ale) and served as the Ontario branch contact.
 Most recently, Maz was closely involved in launching cask ale and organizing cask ale festivals for a well known Toronto pub.
 Her origins in England have bestowed Maz with a wealth of knowledge and respect for cask conditioned ale.
 On her global beer travels, Maz has toured many breweries, visited hundreds of pubs, and sampled countless real ales.
 Her feet now firmly planted in Toronto, Maz is keen to see cask ale enjoyed by more people throughout the city, and across our wonderful province.
 A supporter of the local pub, Maz believes that every community should have a pub, and that every community pub should have cask ale.